 - You would be morbidly obese if your BMI is over 40 or if you have any obesity-related diseases and you would be advised to undergo bariatric procedures.

 Bariatric surgeries are proven to have long-lasting and a significant impact on weight loss and have been practised by surgeons across the globe from around the 1960s.
 It can be divided into the Malabsorptive procedures (which involve the reduction of nutrient absorption), the Restrictive procedures (which decrease the food intake by adjusting the gastric band) and hybrid procedures which involve a bit of both.

 “Surgeries which are done to manage obesity, are not cosmetic surgeries.”

 Some of the health issues related to obesity are:

 - Polycystic Ovarian Disease (PCOD)

 - Stroke and Heart disease

-- Cancer in the colon, breasts, esophagus, kidney, uterus lining, gallbladder, and the pancreas.
+- Cancer in the colon, breasts, oesophagus, kidney, uterus lining, gallbladder and pancreas

 - Gallbladder disease and gallstones